xl Precision

 I paid for a paid version of xlPrecision several minutes ago.
 Where is it?

 Turnaround time is normally a day or two.
 My payment processing company, PayPal, accepts your payment and sends me an email with your order.
 Once I see that email, I create your file and email it to you.
+If I'm at my day job at the time, I won't be able to send it until that evening.

 I bought a paid version of xlPrecision, received it in email, and transferred it to my hard drive.
 But when I enter an xlPrecision formula, I get "#NAME!" instead of the correct return value.